-In WaCl 2021, 81% of non-disabled residents felt that walking or wheeling in their local area was safe.
+In the Walking and Cycling Index 2021, 81% of non-disabled residents felt that walking or wheeling in their local area was safe.
 But for disabled people the figure was significantly lower, at 69%.
 This suggests that our streets have more barriers that disabled people must overcome when walking or wheeling in Edinburgh.
 In Chapter 4 we explore some of these barriers in more detail and what we'll do to remove them.